Dudleya farinosa [dud-lee-yuh, far-ih-NOH-suh] is a succulent type plant from the stonecrop family Crassulaceae.

-Native to sunny California in the USA, these plants look incredible out in the front in beachfront properties.
+Native to sunny California in the USA, these plants look incredible out in front of beachfront properties.

 They are also great for xeriscaping.

-Either way, the striking red foliage and the uniqueness of the plant makes it a fantastic addition to any garden setting.
+Either way, the striking red foliage and the plant’s uniqueness make it a fantastic addition to any garden setting.

 They are used in some pen landscapes to attract hummingbirds and other pollinators.